Rei-SwitchBot/faq/en-us/Outdoor Meter.md

 Connect to the Hub products in your account.

 Starting with SwitchBot App version 9.0, there is no longer a need to manually enable the Cloud Service (the Cloud Service option has been removed).
 Simply place the Meter devices near the Hub, within Bluetooth range, and it will automatically connect to the Hub.

-5. Settings in step 4 enable remote confirmation of temperature and humidity data.
-If you have any questions, please contact us by logging into the SwitchBot app → Profile → Help and Feedback →

-Create a New Ticket.

 Related Post: